We may earn affiliate commissions for the recommended products. Learn more.

 NordVPN and Surfshark have passed numerous independent audits examining compliance regarding their no-logs and privacy policy claims.

-Moreover, both providers have bug bounty programs, allowing outside hackers and researchers to assist in finding their security gaps before a cybercriminal does.
+Moreover, both providers have bug bounty programs, allowing third-party hackers and researchers to assist in finding their security gaps before a cybercriminal does.

 NordVPN has undergone multiple independent audits of its no-logs policy.
 Two audits were performed by PwC, with both confirming NordVPN's adherence to its no-logs promises.
 More recently, in December 2024, Deloitte Audit Lithuania conducted its fifth independent verification of NordVPN's no-logs policy, again validating the company's commitment to user privacy.
 This latest assurance engagement examined NordVPN's IT systems, infrastructure, and no-logs claims, reinforcing its dedication to not monitoring or recording user traffic.